ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ29: Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{gid-post}}.

 * REQ30: Specify the exact approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).

+* REQ31: Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations (see {{client-operations}}).

 <!-- END NEW REQUIREMENTS -->